 - The Provider case manager will complete the child/youth's Service/Treatment Plan.
-The providers must use the DFPS form K 908-3300, the Single Child's Plan of Service Form for all service plans. - The Provider case manager will ensure all participants sign the Service/Treatment Plan. - The Provider case manager will send via email the OCOK Permanency Specialist and the OCOK Care Coordinator a copy of the completed the signed Service/Treatment Plan within five (5) business days after the Service Plan Meeting or by the 30th day of placement, whichever comes first. - The OCOK Permanency Specialist is responsible for ensuring the Family Service Plan is developed, reviewed, and/or updated during each service planning meeting. - OCOK and the Provider case manager will share and exchange with each other any relevant external assessments, evaluations, progress notes, medical/dental forms, diligent search results for relatives and/or parents and other documents related to care of the child.
+The Providers must use the DFPS form K 908-3300, the Single Child's Plan of Service Form for all Service Plans. - The Provider case manager will ensure all participants sign the Service/Treatment Plan. - The Provider case manager will send via email to the OCOK Permanency Specialist and the OCOK Therapeutic Services Coordinator a copy of the completed signed Service/Treatment Plan within five (5) business days after the Service Plan Meeting or by the 30th day of placement (for initial placements) whichever comes first. - The OCOK Permanency Specialist is responsible for ensuring the Family Service Plan is developed, reviewed, and/or updated during each service planning meeting. - OCOK and the Provider case manager will share and exchange with each other any relevant external assessments, evaluations, progress notes, medical/dental forms, diligent search results for relatives and/or parents and other documents related to care of the child.